lbormann/darts-caller/README.md

 ### Downloads & Voice-packs

-Nach dem Start der Anwendung, werden automatisch sogenannte "voice-packs" heruntergeladen.
-Ein voice-pack stellt einen bestimmten Sprecher dar, der aus einer Sammlung von Audio-Dateien besteht.
-Diese Audio-Dateien können von der Anwendung gelesen werden, um deine geworfenen Punkte ausrufen zu können.
-Die Anwendung kennt eine große Anzahl, verschiedener voice-packs, bestehend aus unterschiedlichen Sprachen und Geschlechtern.
-Da das Herunterladen und die Extraction sämtlicher voice-packs sehr lange dauern kann, ist die Anzahl der Downloads standartmäßig auf eine kleine Anzahl englisch-sprachiger Sprecher begrenzt.
-Diese Begrenzung kannst Du natürlich aufheben (später mehr dazu).
-Zurück zu der Definition eines "voice-pack": Ein voice-pack enthält alle Audio-Dateien, um ein vollständiges "Call-Erlebnis" zu garantieren.
-Jede enthaltene Audio-Datei ist nach einem bestimmten Schema benannt, sodass die Anwendung über den Namen einer Datei erkennen kann, welcher Ton-Inhalt vorliegt (vorliegen soll).
-Ein Beispiel dazu: Datei "gameon.mp3" enthält eine Audiospur, in der der Sprecher zum Spielstart ausruft.
-Nehmen wir an, diese Datei würde nun nicht mehr "gameon.mp3" heißen, sondern "game.mp3".
-Dies würde zur Folge haben, dass die Anwendung mit dieser Datei nichts anfangen kann, da eine inhaltliche Zuordnung nicht möglich ist. "gameon" ist ein sogenannter "sound-file-key". "game" ist kein gültiger sound-file-key.
-Die Anwendung kennt ein großes Repertoire von gültigen [sound-file-keys](#Sound-file-keys).
-Die zum Download, zur Verfügung gestellten voice-packs, werden in unregelmäßigen Abständen erweitert; beispielsweise werden neue Audio-Dateien für Spielernamen (die in einem separaten Prozess auf autodarts.io gesammelt werden) hinzugefügt.
-Falls Du wissen möchtest, was Du machen musst, damit dein Spielername in zukünftigen voice-packs enthalten ist, ließ Dir bitte folgendes Regelwerk auf Discord durch und passe ggf. deinen Namen an: TODODISCORDLINK
+After launching the application, "voice-packs" are automatically downloaded.
+A voice-pack represents a specific speaker, comprised of a collection of audio files.
+These audio files can be accessed by the application to announce your scored points.
+The application features a wide variety of voice-packs, encompassing different languages and genders.
+Due to the potentially lengthy process of downloading and extracting all voice-packs, the number of downloads is initially limited to a small selection of English-speaking speakers.
+However, you can lift this restriction.
+Returning to the definition of a "voice-pack": it contains all the audio files necessary to ensure a complete "calling experience."
+Each audio file within it is named according to a specific schema, enabling the application to recognize the content (or intended content) based on the file name.
+For instance, the file "gameon.mp3" contains an audio track where the speaker announces the start of the game.
+If, hypothetically, this file were renamed "game.mp3," the application would fail to interpret it since the content association would be lost. "gameon" serves as a valid "sound-file-key," whereas "game" does not.
+The application is equipped with an extensive repertoire of valid [sound-file-keys](#Sound-file-keys).
+The available voice-packs for download are periodically expanded, such as with the addition of new audio files for player names (gathered separately through a process on autodarts.io).
+If you're interested in knowing how to ensure your player name is included in future voice-packs, please read the following rules on Discord and adjust your name accordingly: [TODO DISCORD LINK].

-### How can I use my own Sounds?
+### How can I add my own Sounds?

-Every voice-pack contain all sound-files of category [MAIN-CALLING](#Sound-file-keys).
-If you would like to extend a voice-pack, e.g. to add other sound-files-keys like "ambient_gameshot" or "ambient_playerchange", copy them into specific voice-pack directory to use them only for specific voice-pack or copy them into --media_path_shared (-MS) to use them for every voice-pack.
-You can find a specific voice-pack in --media_path (-M).
+Every voice-pack contain all sound-files of category 'MAIN' and 'LOBBY'.
+So you're good to go by default without changing anything.
+If you would like to extend a voice-pack, for example to add sound-files-keys of category 'AMBIENT' like "ambient_gameshot" or "ambient_playerchange", copy them into --media_path_shared (-MS) to make them usable for every voice-pack.

-Copy your sound-files to --media_path (-M).
-Make sure your sound-files are named according to the rules: [supported sound-file-keys](#Sound-file-keys).
-You don't need to have all listed sound-file-keys - just add the ones you want to use.
-You can find sounds at .

-______

-Since Version 1.6.0 you can deposit multiple sounds for every ([sound-file-key](#Sound-file-keys)).
+In addition it is also possible to have multiple sounds for a sound-file-key.
 Therefor you have to add a "+" to the filename.
-After the "+" you can add whatever text you prefer; as an example: let`s say we want multiple sounds for the 'gameon'-event.
-Our default file is 'gameon.mp3'.
-Now we add some more: 'gameon+1.mp3', 'gameon+2.mp3', 'gameon+BEST.mp3'.
-You are not limited to the gameon-event, even score-sounds can have multiple soundfiles.
+After the "+" you can add whatever text you prefer; as an example: let`s say we want multiple sounds for the 'ambient_gameshot' sound-file-key.
+Our default file is 'ambient_gameshot.mp3'.
+Now we add some more: 'ambient_gameshot+1.mp3', 'ambient_gameshot+2.mp3', 'ambient_gameshot+BEST.mp3'.
+Of course you are not limited to the "ambient_gameshot" sound-file-key - this rule applies to every sound-file-key.

-Fassen wir also zusammen.
-In der Theorie kann die Anwendung unendlich viele Sprecher (voice-packs) verarbeiten, wobei jedes voice-pack aus vielen Audio-Dateien besteht, die bestimmtermaßen benannt sein müssen, damit die Verarbeitung dieser funktioniert.

 ### Web-Caller

-Der Web-caller stellt verschiedene Funktionalitäten auf einer, bei Dir lokal gehosteten Website bereit.
-Diese Website kannst Du auf allen Geräten mit einem modernen Browser aufrufen.
-Anders als der Name vielleicht vermuten lässt, bietet der Web-Caller mehr als nur die reine "Call-Funktionalität".
-Die Webseite ist in folgende Bereiche, bzw.
-Funktionalitäten aufgeteilt:
+The web-caller provides various functionalities on a website hosted locally on your end.
+You can access this website on any device with a modern browser.
+Contrary to what the name might suggest, the web-caller offers more than just the pure "call functionality".
+The website is divided into the following sections or functionalities:

 #### Start

-* Durch Drücken des Start-Knopfs erlaubst Du dem Browser das Abspielen von Audio-Dateien und startest damit auch die Verbindung zur Anwendung.
+* By pressing the start button, you enable the browser to play audio files and initiate the connection to the application.

 #### Chat

-* Automatisch erzeugter peer-to-peer Chat mit deinem Gegner.
-* Austausch von textbasierten Nachrichten, Links und Bildern.
-* Schnellspeicher-Funktion für Nachrichten (z.B. um Emotjis direkt via dediziertem Knopf zu senden).
-* Sprach-und-Video-Anrufe (Voraussetzung ist aktives https).

-Disclaimer: Damit das Chatfenster angezeigt wird, muss dein Gegner den Web-Caller geöffnet haben.
-Darüberhinaus ist ein Chat mit mehreren Spielern aktuell (noch) nicht möglich (ausschließlich im 1v1, Spielvariante: X01)
+- Automatically generated peer-to-peer chat with your opponent.
+- Exchange of text-based messages, links, and images.
+- Quick message storage function (e.g., to send emojis directly via a dedicated button).
+- Voice and video calls (requires active HTTPS).

+Disclaimer: In order for the chat window to appear, your opponent must have the web caller open.
+Additionally, chatting with multiple players is currently not possible (only in 1v1, game variant: X01).

 #### Calling

-* Audio-Wiedergabe direkt über einen Browser deiner Wahl (das aktuelle voice-pack wird einmalig heruntergeladen bzw. aktualisiert und dann, um eine unverzögerte Wiedergabe zu ermöglichen, im cache abgespeichert).
-* Anzeige des aktuellen Sprechers (voice-pack).
-* Auswahlmenü zum Wechseln auf einen bestimmmten Sprecher.
-* Knopf zum Wechseln auf einen anderen zufälligen Sprecher.
-* Auswahlmenüs zur Anpassung von Sprache und Geschlecht.
-* Knopf zum Bannen des aktuellen Sprechers.
-* Mod-Bereich für zufallsbasierte Stimmen-Anpassung.
+- Direct audio playback through a browser of your choice (the current voice pack is downloaded or updated once and then cached to enable seamless playback).
+- Display of the current speaker (voice pack).
+- Selection menu to switch to a specific speaker.
+- Button to switch to another random speaker.
+- Selection menus for adjusting language and gender.
+- Button to ban the current speaker.
+- Mod section for random voice customization.

-Disclaimer: For a continuous calling experience on mobile devices, make sure your device display stays on while you are playing.
+Disclaimer: For uninterrupted calling experience on mobile devices, ensure that your device display remains active while you are playing.

 #### Board

-* Knopf zum automatischen Kalibrieren deines Boards
-* Knopf zum Zurücksetzen deines Boards
+- Button for automatic calibration of your board
+- Button for resetting your board

 #### Game

-* "Magic-Knopf" zum automatischen "Weiterschalten" von Lobby, Aufnahme und Spiel (je nachdem, welchen Status das aktuelle Match gerade aufweist.)
+- "Magic button" for automatic transitioning between lobby, recording, and gameplay, depending on the current status of the match.